Vasudevayo/Checking_SSH/README.md

   sudo ssh vikas@192.168.122.122

-   9. It will ask for the password for the user on the remote server:  Give hte password and it done.
+   9. It will ask for the password for the user on the remote server:  Give the password and it done.

-   10. Remote SSH Connection set bbetween the local machine and the remote server (Ubuntu VM in our case).
+   10. Remote SSH Connection is set between the local machine and the remote server (Ubuntu VM in our case).

-   11. Verify your connection to remote server checking the files and even here once can change the bash file:
+   11. Verify your connection to remote server checking the files, one can change the bash file too:

-  ls -la To list all file and folders)
+  $ls -la To list all file and folders)

-  vim .bashrc (to look and if want to change the bash file.)
+  $vim .bashrc (to look and if want to change the bash file.)

    12. To get out of the remote server and again use th elocal machine:

-  exit
+  $exit

 # SSH key-pair (private and public key to have a secure connection): The way to avoid the passwords.
 If there exists match of public and private key the ssh connection works.
-Though to initialize the SSH connection we need to enter the password of remote server first time later the private-public key pairing works passwordless.
+Though to initialize the SSH connection we need to enter the password of remote server for first time later the private-public key pairing works passwordless.

   ## Commands and steps to do that:

-    1. To generate the ssh key: use ssh keygen ssh-keygen -t ed25519 -f ~/.ssh/xxx
+    1. To generate the ssh key: use ssh keygen
+  $ssh-keygen -t ed25519 -f ~/.ssh/xxx

   Explaination:  -t for type, -f for file to store the ssh key in location (home directory) with the name xxx, SSH public key called xxx.pub